harvester/harvester/enhancements/20240304-usb-host-passthrough.md

 Overall, we will implement this feature in the harvester/pcidevices.
 So, the architecture will be similar.

+The main implementation will be device plugin, we'll copy KubeVirt usb device plugin as first version, then improve it.
+Since the first version device plugin is 1-N mapping structure, which one resource name is mapped to multiple USB devices.
+But, in our design, one resource name is mapped to on USB device.
+That's why we could specify designated USB device.

 ### GUI

 It's quite similar with PCI devices, it also needs to show the matrix (node/usb) like below.